Skip to content ↓

 Priority 1 Using and embed Accelerated Reader across Year 7 & 8 to ensure that reading is progressive and informed by ability.

-Priority 2 Intervention activities programme including online tutoring from former King's Students to support academic progress.
+Priority 2 Intervention activities programme including online tutoring from former King's students to support academic progress.

 Priority 3 Improve advertising profile and 'reach' to secure high quality teacher recruitment.